Drug And Alcohol Assessments

 Use Template

-Understanding the underlying factors contributing to the individual's substance misuse is a key aspect of the assessment process.
-These factors can include stress, trauma, co-occurring mental health issues, family history of substance abuse, environmental triggers, and social influences.
+Then, the practitioner will analyze and understand the underlying factors contributing to the individual's substance misuse.
+These factors can include stress, trauma, co-occurring mental health issues, family history of substance, environmental triggers, and social influences.

-The assessment process provides a confidential and non-judgmental space for the individual to openly discuss their drug and alcohol use and related challenges.
-This open dialogue is essential to accurately understand the individual's situation and craft an effective treatment plan.
+The assessment process provides a confidential and non-judgmental space for the individual to discuss their drug and alcohol use and related challenges openly.
+This open dialogue is essential to accurately understand the individual’s situation and craft an effective treatment plan.

 Drug And Alcohol Assessments Template